 - a.
-Provision of highly subsidized food and wheat flour. - b.
+CBA Referendum was held at ARL in collaboration with Registrar of Trade Unions, Rawalpindi on September 30, 2020 between two registered trade unions of ARL for the determination of CBA. - b.
+Provision of highly subsidized food and wheat flour. - c.
 Every year the Company selects four workers for Hajj and five workers for Umrah along with their spouses or dependents on the Company's expense.
 The Company also nominates one Non-Muslim worker along with spouse or dependent, for visiting their sacred places in Pakistan.
-However, due to the restriction on Hajj consequent to Covid-19 pandemic, the selected workers would perform Hajj next year. - c.
-The Company gives quarterly Good Performance and Safety Awards to its workers for their motivation and Long Service Awards to acknowledge their long association with ARL. - d.
-Free pick and drop facility is provided to the school, college and university going children of the workers.
+However, due to the restriction on Hajj consequent to Covid-19 pandemic, the selected workers would perform Hajj. - d.
+The Company gives quarterly Good Performance and Safety Awards to its workers for their motivation and Long Service Awards to acknowledge their long association with ARL. - e.
+Free pick and drop facility is provided to the school, college and university going children of the workers